redcross/smoke-alarm-portal/DEVELOPMENT.md

 This file contains an overview of how to do development on this application, as well as HOWTOs for specific tasks.

+## Coding Practices

+### Commit messages

+Please use the commit message conventions described in http://chris.beams.io/posts/git-commit/.
+Include any issue numbers at the end of the first (summary) line of the commit message, prefixed by a #-mark.
+If the commit is related to multiple issues, and you can't fit them all on the summary line while keeping the line under 50 characters, then just put them in the body of the commit message.

+Here's a good example commit message:

+    commit 060a367d42c5ae15c388b7f348464a5ce8af600b
+    Author: Mike Chu <m.chu90@gmail.com>
+    Date:   Wed Mar 30 12:54:14 2016 -0500

+        Edit validations for blank field #170

+        Edited the validation so that it only raises an error if BOTH of the conditions are met: the field is not empty AND the format is invalid

+    M	views/account/settings/index.jade
+    M	views/account/settings/index.js

 ## Architecture Overview

 TBD: Explain the various locations in the code tree that we most commonly find ourselves editing to accomplish tasks.